Last update 08 November 2023Diplomatic missions

 E-mail: [email protected]

-The Embassy of Bangladesh in Ankara is accredited to Bulgaria.
+The Embassy of Bangladesh in Ankara is accredited to the Republic of Bulgaria

 Fax: +90 312 4952744